 The days before an acqua alta, we (residents and persons staying in the city) are warned of the fact via apps and weather forecasts.
 Acqua Alta literally translates to mean high water and is considered to be anything above 120 cm.
 At this point about 15% of Venice would be ‘under water’.
 On the actual day that the water is expected old World War Two sirens sound out, signaling with their tones how many cm’s we are to expect.
 It is an eery but effective method, most of the time.

 The winter period is potholed with acqua atlas, and it always has been but the worry now is the massive increase in the frequency.
 It happens during this period because of the combination of increased rain levels and strong winds.
 When these two occur at the time of the full moon it results typically in an Acqua Alta.
 However, here below we will tell you how this time was different, what happened, why and what can be done to help.

-There were four main factors stated by Giovanni Leone, an Architect in Venice since 1981, which together created the extreme high waters.
+Giovanni Leone, an Architect in Venice since 1981, states there are 4 reasons, which together, create the extreme high waters.

 The speed at which the water came can arguable be said to be accentuated by human intervention in the canals and lagoon openings.
 These have deepened over years to allow greater ship traffic in particular cruise ships where they should not otherwise be.
 But results in a mass of water building speed in these unnatural depths.
 Scirocco is a type of wind that comes from the south and pushes the sea water into the lagoon and over the city.